 PARTY WALL SURVEYOR

-Lee Kyson Building Consultancy, strategically based in East London, is ideally situated to supply Party Wall services throughout Greater London and the Home Counties.
+Lee Kyson is a Party Wall Surveyor, strategically based in Dagenham, East London, is ideally situated to supply Party Wall services throughout Greater London and the Home Counties.
 Having worked in the construction industry for over 35 years Lee has often carried out the works which come under the auspices of the Party Wall etc. Act 1996 and so has first-hand experience of actually carrying out the works involved, rather than just looking at them.

 Party Wall etc Act 1996

 If you are about to, or intend to carry out work to your property, there are certain works which fall under the Act, you have a Statutory Duty to serve notice on the adjoining owners.
 If you are uncertain of your current situation or your obligations with regards to the Party Wall etc. Act 1996 please feel free to contact me.

 Please feel free to contact me if :

 • You have just been served a ‘Notice’.

 • A neighbour has, or is about to start work and has not served a ‘Notice’ when you feel one ought to have been served.

 Working on your behalf as Party Wall Surveyor Lee can: